phamvettung/inbound-analysis/README.md

 # INBOUND ANALYSIS

 ## Introduction
 This project Inbound statistics in a video to estimate speed of parcels, as well as weight conveyor speed and main conveyor speed.
 This project will detect parcels, sensor keypoint using YOLO.
-Tested on CUDA 12.1 using RTX 4050 GPU.

 ## Output Video
 <div align="center">